luhkius/icdb_decoder/README.md

 # icdb_decoder
-Decode ICDB files for bakutsuri 3ds
+Decode ICDB files for the Bakutsuri Bar Hunter 3ds game

 # Build
 This code is reasonably framework-agnostic, and should compile with any of the latest C# .net toolchains